 Previously known as Sacramento Entertainment and Sports Center (ESC), Golden 1 Center is a 750,000m² indoor multi-purpose arena located at Downtown Plaza, Sacramento, California, US.
-As owners of the ESC, the City of Sacramento has leased the facility to the Sacramento Kings basketball team, who built and uses it as its home venue.
+As owners of the ESC, the City of Sacramento has leased the facility to the Sacramento Kings basketball team, which built and uses it as its home venue.

 The construction of the new sports and entertainment arena required the demolition of a portion of the Downtown Plaza between 7th Street and east of 5th Street.
 Demolition started in August 2014.
 The official ground-breaking of the new arena was made in October 2014.
-The sports centre was officially opened to public in September 2016.
+The sports centre was officially opened to the public in September 2016.

 The facility was designed by AECOM.